 Saving a credit card number to an online store where you frequently shop can make checkout a breeze.
 Unfortunately, credit cards saved online can make virtual theft a little breezier, too.
 If a site where you’ve saved card numbers gets hacked, you could be victimized by a holiday breach.
 For the same reason, we strongly advise against saving credit card numbers to devices, too.

-GVEC—Because Local Makes a Difference
+GVEC Internet—Because Local Makes A Difference